 Leave room in the glass

-If you were simply drinking this beer for fun you’d pour until the bottle was empty and the glass was full, and what a lovely thing that would be.
-But today you want to evaluate this beer, so you’re going to pour with slightly different considerations.
+If you were simply drinking this beer for fun you would pour until the bottle was empty and the glass was full, and what a lovely thing that would be.
+But today you want to evaluate this beer, so you’re going to pour slightly differently.

 You want to leave room at the top of the glass for the aroma, particularly if you’re using one with a tapered rim.
 My advice is to fill about one-third of your glass with beer.
 This leaves plenty of room for a good head and more for all the swirling and sniffing to happen.

 This might mean you don’t pour the whole beer out at once.
 Most of the time this makes no difference, but with some beers such as Hefeweizens pouring every last drop can affect the flavour.
 Keep this in mind and dispense your brew accordingly.

 So now we drink, right?
 Not quite.
 Some people will tell you to assess the look of the beer first.
 I say let that wait.
 The colour’s not going anywhere but the aroma can change quickly, so have a smell first.